priyansh0312/Predicting-Employee-Productivity-with-Regression/README.md

 Predicting the actual productivity of Garment Employees using Scikit-Learn and Seaborn.
 Regression models - Multiple Linear Regeression, Polynomial Linear Regression with 2 degrees, Random Forest Regression and Support Vector Regression, were trained over 7 selected features from the Sequential Feature Selector.

+Random Forest Regression outperformed all the other regression models with an R2 value of 0.4

 ## Dependencies